Johnstx/DevOps_Projects/Project_11/Project11.md

 1. Update the ``name`` tag on the ``Jenkins`` Ec2 instance to ``Jenkins-Ansible.
 We will use this server to run playbooks.

-2. Create a new Repository in GitHub, name iy ``ansible-config-mgt``.
+2. Create a new Repository in GitHub, name it ``ansible-config-mgt``.

 ![Alt text](images/2.jpg)